Bappa Rawal: Gold coins

-Multiple gold coins, bearing the Nagari legend "Shri Voppa" or "Shri Vopparaja" have been attributed to Bappa Rawal.
-However, the identification of Voppa or Vopparaja with Bappa Rawal is disputed.
-These coins have been alternatively attributed to the king Vappuka of Surasena dynasty, who is mentioned in a 955 CE (1012 VS) inscription from Bayana.
+Multiple gold coins bearing the Nagari legend "Shri Voppa" or "Shri Vopparaja" have been widely attributed to Bappa Rawal by prominent historians such as G. H. Ojha.
+Proponents of this attribution note that Bappa Rawal's successful leadership in the confederacy against the Arab invasions brought significant wealth and territorial influence to Mewar, making the issuance of gold currency a logical marker of his newly elevated sovereign status.
+However, this identification has been disputed by some numismatists; for instance, a 1960 journal of the Numismatic Society of India argued that Mewar was not a sufficiently large empire at the time to issue gold coins, alternatively suggesting they might belong to King Vappuka of the Surasena dynasty, who is mentioned in a 955 CE (1012 VS) inscription from Bayana.
+Nevertheless, the coins feature distinctly Shaivite iconography, such as a trishula (trident), a linga, and a bull, which strongly aligns with Bappa Rawal's well-documented devotion to Lord Eklingnath ji and his initiation by Harit Rashi.

-One gold coin bears the legend "Shri Voppa", and features Shavite icons: a trishula (trident), a linga, and a bull.
-Below these is the image of a man in prostrate position.
+On one such coin, below these Shaivite symbols, is the image of a man in a prostrate position.
 The man has features with large pierced ears, and the holes are exaggerated.
-According to Indoligst David Gordon White, this may be a representation of Bappa's initiation into a Shaivite sect, as ear piercing has been associated with the Nath Siddhas (a Shaivite sect), who were custodians of the Eklingji shrine before the 16th century.
+According to Indologist David Gordon White, this may be a representation of Bappa's initiation into a Shaivite sect, as ear piercing has been associated with the Nath Siddhas (a Shaivite sect), who were custodians of the Eklingji shrine before the 16th century.
 White, however, believes that Bappa is more likely to have been initiated into the Pashupata sect.
 Pashupata names commonly ended in Rashi (IAST: Rāśi), and thus, Harit Rishi was likely a Pashupata sage.
 Moreover, "Rawal" (from Sanskrit rāja-kula, "royal lineage") was the name of a clan among the Pashupatas in the 8th century: in the 13th century, this clan was absorbed into the Nath sect.

 One gold coin features a haloed Rama holding bow and arrow, with a bull to his left, and an elephant to his right.
 The other side of the coin features an enthroned ruler with attendants on his sides, with the legend "Shri Voppa" below.

 Another gold coin features the legend "Shri Vopparaja", with the images of a bull, a trident, a linga, and an attendant.
 The other side features a cow with a suckling calf.